juanbrujo/mixins.less/README.md

 .opacity();
 --
-deals with those crappy prefixes:
+deals with those crappy prefixes and the filter for IE:

     @opacity:0.5